shangxiao/blog/articles/django-model-checklist.md

  - [ ] Define `related_name` for any foreign keys (default is `<model_name>_set` – some folks prefer this, some prefer something a little more obvious like the plural model name)
  - [ ] Declare `Meta.db_table` to avoid db operations if renaming the model's app
  - [ ] Write some simple tests to check correct setup of any keys & constraints, especially if setup manually with custom migrations
+ - [ ] For idempotent many-to-many relationship, make sure to add a unique constraint across the related fields